baumannkev/CondaML/README.md

 3. Install prerequisite libraries from requirements.txt .

-    a.
+    3.1.
 In your terminal go to your project folder and type: 'pip install -r requirements.txt'

 4. Create a new conda environment called ml as follows in a terminal command line: .

-    a.
+    4.1.
 In your terminal go to your project folder and type: 'conda create -n ml python=3.10.0'.
-    b.
+    4.2.
 Secondly, we will login to the ml environment: 'conda activate ml'.

 5. Launching the web app.
-   To launch the app, type the following into a terminal command line (i.e. also make sure that the hvacapp.py file is in the current working directory): .
+   To launch the app, type the following into a terminal command line (i.e. also make sure that the hvacapp.py file is in the current working directory):

-   a. 'streamlit run hvacapp.py' .
+   5.1. 'streamlit run hvacapp.py' .

 In a few moments you will see the following message in the terminal prompt.